RastonLab/Virtual-FTIR-Functions/README.md

 ```
 `x-data` and `y-data` contain the x and y-values for the spectrum to analyze. `lowerbound` gives the lowest x-value in the range to analyze; `upperbpund` gives the higest x-value in the range to analyze. `threshold` gives the lowest y-value to consider a 'peak' in the data.

-- Spectrum
+- Sample

-  - Spectrum recives a list of parameters from the POST Request in the form of a JSON.
-After running some basic [parameter checking](#param_check), Spectrum calls `generate_spectrum`.
+  - Sample recives a list of parameters from the POST Request in the form of a JSON.
+After running some basic [parameter checking](#param_check), Sample calls `generate_spectrum`.
 This function returns an ideal spectrum in the form of a RADIS Spectrum object based on the user selected parameters.
 This ideal spectrum is then passed to the `process_spectrum` function which alters the spectrum to more closly resemble a realistic spectrum.
 For more detail on this function, go [here](#process_spectrum).
 Then the x and y values from the resulting spectrum are sent back to the user.

 - Background